qoherent/.github/profile/README.md

 - [Madrigal](https://github.com/MadrigalDW) has done aerial acrobatics since she was 9, including silks, hammock, and straps. 🤸‍♀️

-- [Benjamin](https://github.com/benChinnery) can usally be found using his free time for video editing, and has been making various videos since he was 11  🎬
+- [Benjamin](https://github.com/benChinnery) can usually be found using his free time for video editing, and has been making various videos since he was 11.  🎬